StevenLewis/golf-leaderboard/README.md

 ### Cuts
 - [x] Nett score including cuts when result is entered
-- [ ] Running total of cuts for each player, based on calendar period
 - [x] Apply cuts to player based on profit
+- [ ] Running total of winnings for each player, can be reset, separate to profit/loss
+- [ ] Calculate cuts based on players runningTotal
+- [ ] Admin can 'Resest' runningTotal

 ### Future
  - [ ] Biggest differential